openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Log information**

-Change the log level based on the site requirements.
+Change the log level as required.
 The default log level is info.
-The log information is stored in the **/var/log/messages**.
+Log information is recorded in the **/var/log/messages** file.

 **Monitor information**